KONMARI METHOD®

 What makes the KonMari Method® different?

-Many people first encounter the KonMari Method® through the question “Does it spark joy?”, which shifts the focus from discarding out of obligation to choosing what supports one’s ideal lifestyle.
-Rather than aiming for a perfectly tidy or Instagram-worthy home, the method centers on intentional choice and alignment — using the home as a way to support how you actually want to live.
+Rather than aiming for a perfectly tidy or Instagram-worthy home, the method centers on intentional choice and alignment.
+It uses the home as a way to support how you actually want to live.

 Tidying is just a tool, not the final destination.
 The true goal should be to establish the lifestyle you want most once your house has been put in order.